greim/html-tokenizer/readme.md

 ## Changelog

- * **3.0.0** - This is a large breaking change due to switching the API idiom from event callbacks to iteration, no longer extending `EventEmitter`, making instances immutable, and updating the dialect from circa-2014 to 2018 JavaScript.
-All state is now local to returned iterators; instances themselves are stateless and can be shared wantonly across space and time.
+ * **3.0.0** - This is a breaking change due to several things: 1) switching the API from event callbacks to iteration, 2) no longer extending `EventEmitter`, 3) making instances immutable, and 4) updating the JS syntax from circa-2014 to 2018 JavaScript.
+As of 3.x, tokenizer and parser state is now completely local to the returned iterator instance, which is by definition a throw-away object used once.
+Parser and tokenizer instances themselves are stateless and can be shared effortlessly across space and time.
 Also, in order to reduce install footprint, `lodash` is removed as a dependency, since it was only used for a few trivial things.
+ * **2.0.1** - Retroactive change to the 2.x line to remove `lodash` in order to reduce install footprint, but otherwise maintain full backwards compatibility.